spack/localized-docs/README.md

 [workflow described here](https://www.sphinx-doc.org/en/master/usage/advanced/intl.html).
-Most users will only need to concern themselves with `translations/*.po` files, but we provide a short summary here so that you can understand how these are used.
+Most users will only need to concern themselves with `translations/*.po` files, but we provide a short summary here so that you can understand how everything works.

 Translation is done as follows:

-1. First, we use the `gettext` tool to extract strings to be translated from each `.rst` document in the Spack documentation.
+1. First, we use (or rather Sphinx uses) the `gettext` tool to extract strings to be translated from each `.rst` document in the Spack documentation.
 This results in a set of `.pot` files in `templates/*.pot`.
 These contain keys (`msgid`s) for unique strings, as well as their location (file and line number) in the documentation.

-2. We merge the `.pot` files into a single `merged.pot` file to eliminate duplicate strings across files.
+2. We merge the `.pot` files into a single `merged.pot` file to eliminate duplicate strings in multiple files.

 3. `merged.pot` is used to create an initial `translations/<lang>.po`
    file.
-Translations are added to the `msgstr` fields in the `.po` file.
+Translations are added to `msgstr` fields in the `.po` file.

 4. A single `translations/<lang>.mo` file is generated from the `.po` file.
 The `.mo` file is in a special binary format.

 5. We generate symlinks in `locale/<lang>/LC_MESSAGES/*.mo` that all point back to the single, unified `translations/<lang>.mo` file.
 The